zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

       $ git clone https://github.com/zhmcclient/zhmc-prometheus-exporter
       $ cd zhmc-prometheus-exporter

-* Provide an HMC credentials file named ``hmccreds.yaml`` in the clone's root directory, as described in :ref:`Quickstart`.
-You can copy it from the ``examples`` directory.

-* Provide a metric definition file named ``metrics.yaml`` in the clone's root directory, as described in :ref:`Quickstart`.
-You can copy it from the ``examples`` directory.

-* Build the container as follows:
+* Build a local Docker image as follows:

   .. code-block:: bash

-      $ docker build . -t zhmcexporter
+      $ make docker

+  This builds a container image named 'zhmcexporter:latest' in your local Docker environment.

+  The image contains the standard metric definition file in its default location, so the ``-m`` option of the exporter does not need to be specified when running the image.

+  The HMC credentials file is not included in the image, and needs to be provided when running the image.

-* Run the container as follows:
+* Run the local Docker image as follows:

   .. code-block:: bash

-      $ docker run -p 9291:9291 zhmcexporter
+      $ docker run -it --rm -v $(pwd)/myconfig:/root/myconfig -p 9291:9291 zhmcexporter -c /root/myconfig/hmccreds.yaml -v

+  In this command, the HMC credentials file is provided on the local system as ``./myconfig/hmccreds.yaml``.
+The ``-v`` option of 'docker run' mounts the ``./myconfig`` directory to ``/root/myconfig`` in the container's file system.
+  The ``-c`` option of the exporter references the HMC credentials file as it appears in the container's file system.

 zhmc_prometheus_exporter command
 --------------------------------